barumau/panlingue/eng/esperanti_i_pandunia.md

 pronouns.
 The world language should be free of such unnecessary features and rules.

-Pandunia has only features 1 and 11.
+Panlingue has only features 1 and 11.
 These are also main features of Esperanto.
-But otherwise Pandunia diverges greatly from Esperanto in particular and from Standard Average European grammar in general.
-So grammar-wise Pandunia is not Eurocentric like Esperanto.
+But otherwise Panlingue diverges greatly from Esperanto in particular and from Standard Average European grammar in general.
+So grammar-wise Panlingue is not Eurocentric like Esperanto.

 ### Western or global vocabulary?